 Kafka Consumer Error Handling and Retries - Part 1

-In this article I will work with a fictitious online store, let’s call it Gir (Fun fact Gir is a forest just like Amazon, known for its majestic Lions).
+In this article I will work with a fictitious online store, let’s call it Gir (Fun fact Gir is a forest like the Amazon, known for its majestic Lions).
 Gir is the most sustainable shop on the Planet selling only ethically sourced products handled in the most sustainable way possible.

 Gir Architecture